MA Language Teaching

 Program Description

-The master's program in language teaching prepares both current and aspiring language teachers with the tools they need to effectively teach languages in the secondary schools and in higher education.
-This new program helps ASU meet local, regional and national needs, and it provide professional development to practicing language teachers in K-12, community colleges or at the university level.
+The MA program in language teaching prepares both current and aspiring language teachers with the tools they need to effectively teach languages in the secondary schools and in higher education.
+This program provides professional development to practicing language teachers in K-12, community colleges and at the university level.

 Teachers in Arizona who are interested in continuing their professional development in both language pedagogy and language proficiency can pursue this degree.
-Teachers receive training in teaching methodologies, second language acquisition, heritage language pedagogy, computer-assisted language teaching, applied linguistics and the teaching of literature and culture.
-In addition, this program may also interest other individuals who wish to become highly proficient bilinguals.
+Teachers receive training in teaching methodologies, second language acquisition, heritage language pedagogy, computer-assisted language teaching, applied linguistics, and the teaching of literature and culture.
+This program may also interest other individuals who wish to become highly proficient bilinguals.

 Degree overview